 Cable operators are interested in deploying high-speed data communications systems on cable television systems.
-Cable operators have prepared a series of interface specifications that will permit the early definition, design, development, and deployment of packet data-over-cable systems on an uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.
-The intended service enables voice communications, video, and data services based on bi-directional transfer of Internet protocol (IP) traffic, between the cable system headend and customer locations, over an all-coaxial or hybrid-fiber/coax (HFC) cable network, defined by the data-over-cable service interface specification (DOCSIS) standard.
+A series of interface specifications has been prepared that will permit the early definition, design, development, and deployment of packet data over cable systems on an uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.
+The intended service enables voice communications, video, and data services based on bi-directional transfer of Internet protocol (IP) traffic, between the cable system headend and customer locations, over an all-coaxial or hybrid-fiber/coax (HFC) cable network, defined by the data over cable service interface specification (DOCSIS) standard [6].
 This is shown in simplified form in Figure 1.
-It is to be noted that the term "DOCSIS" in this document is understood to refer to DOCSIS version 1.1 or later, unless explicitly specified otherwise.
-Implementations of eCMs will refer to the corresponding DOCSIS versions and associated requirements in this document and DOCSIS specifications for compliance.